-- This is the mode recommended when you need to cut shapes in a very specific location relative to the onscreen Cutting Mat or when you are utilizing multiple tools in applications such as draw and cut or emboss and cut. - Shapes are cut based on where they are located on the virtual Cutting Mat.
+- This is the mode recommended when you need to cut shapes in very specific locations on your material (such as the center front of a greeting card). - Shapes are cut based on where they are located on the virtual Cutting Mat.
 There are two methods used: - Cutting Mat Method: The virtual Cutting Mat dimensions should match those of the grid on the actual cutting mat.
 The origin is set in the exact lower right corner of the mat's grid.
 The material needs to be placed on the cutting mat so that it covers the area where the shapes will be cut. - Material Method: The virtual Cutting Mat dimensions should match those of the material being placed on the actual cutting mat.
 The origin is set in the lower right corner of the material regardless of where the material is place on the mat.
 In the example later on, the material is assumed to be letter size (8.5" x 11"). - In the following diagrams the purple and green arrows are used to indicate the equivalent distances between the shapes and the origin on the virtual Cutting Mat and on the actual mat.